 3.3 Range analysis of test results

-Considering all the factors, the best welding process parameters of laser should be controlled as follows: current 85 A, pulse width 7 ms, frequency 3 Hz.
+The order of influence on laser welding deformation is current, pulse width, and frequency.
+Based on these factors, the optimal welding process parameters for laser welding should be a current of 85 A, pulse width of 7 ms, and frequency of 3 Hz.